EsupPortail/Esup-Pod/docs/4.x/Installation/optional/meeting-install_en.md

 There may also be other cases where you want to separate the presenter interface from the audience interface, in terms of rights.

-This webinar mode allows information to be transmitted to a large audience via a live broadcast (accessible from the platform's live page) and interaction - if the user wishes - via an integrated chat.
+This webinar mode allows information to be transmitted to a large audience via a live broadcast (accessible from the platform’s live page) and interaction - if the user wishes - via an integrated chat.

 The idea is to separate the presenters from the audience: